When J turned four years old, I remember thinking to myself,

 At this time, we enrolled them in special education preschool through the public school system and continued their therapies.

-At 2.5 years old, Dominic said his first word!
+At 2.5 years old, D said his first word!
 (I can’t remember what it was, but I’m sure it was something inappropriate.)
 Soon after that, we started the boys on an online speech program called Gemiini.
-With the help of that program, Dominic quickly soared from just a handful of words, to hundreds!
+With the help of that program, D quickly soared from just a handful of words, to hundreds!

-Julian also loved using Gemiini.
+J also loved using Gemiini.
 I think it really helped his receptive language.
-And even though he would occasionally approximate words, Julian didn’t continue to progress like Dominic did.
+And even though he would occasionally approximate words, J didn’t continue to progress like D did.

-At three years old, Julian was diagnosed with autism.
-Both of the boys were fortunate enough to qualify for ABA therapy, so we added that to our schedule.
-We also enrolled them in gymnastics and a running club to help with motor planning.
+At three years old, J was diagnosed with autism.
+We continued with preschool and enrolled them in gymnastics and a running club to help with motor planning.
 It was really cute!

-While Dominic’s language continued to progress into full sentences, Julian remained nonverbal.
-Speech wasn’t working for him.
-Preschool wasn’t working.
-ABA wasn’t working… We even tried PECS (a picture board), but it just wasn’t enough…
+While D’s language continued to progress into full sentences, J remained nonspeaking.
+Speech therapy wasn’t helping him progress.
+Preschool wasn’t either.
+We even tried PECS (which I don’t recommend)…

 And then they turned four.